-The original Brentwood Town FC dates back to the 19th century!
+The original Brentwood FC dates back to the 19th century!

-The club saw great success in those early days, reaching the quarter-finals of the FA Cup in 1886.
-Sadly, they were beaten 3-1 by Blackburn Rovers, but it was a great accolade to have made it that far.
+The club saw some success in those early days, reaching the quarter-finals of the FA Cup in 1886 where they were beaten 3-1 by Blackburn Rovers,

-In the 1950s and 1960s the club operated as Brentwood & Warley FC and were 3 times winners of the Delphian League.
-In 1965 the club turned ‘professional’ becoming Brentwood Town FC once more.
+In the 1950s and 1960s the club operated as Brentwood & Warley FC and were three times winners of the Delphian League.
+In 1965 the club turned ‘professional’ becoming Brentwood Town FC.

-The 60s and 70s saw great success for the club as they rapidly rose to the heights of non-league football.
+The late 60s saw great success for the club as they rapidly rose to the heights of non-league football.
 Brentwood Town became a force to be reckoned with in the Southern League Premier Division, reaching the third round proper of the FA Cup in the 1969/70 season.
-Following their successful run the club subsequently folded and amalgamated with Chelmsford City.
+But following their successful run the club subsequently folded and amalgamated with Chelmsford City.

-The current club was founded in 1954 as Manor Athletic playing from St George’s Playing Fields in Hartswood.
-The years that followed saw many club names, locations and leagues with plenty of highs and lows.
+The current club was founded in 1954 as Manor Athletic playing from King George’s Playing Fields in Hartswood.
+From 1957 to 1993 the Club played at Larkins Playing Fields on the Ongar Road.

-With help from the local council, Brentwood finally found a home of their own at The Brentwood Centre, where they played their first match in October 1993.
-In 2004 the Essex County FA officially gave the club permission to change its name and re-adopt the title of Brentwood Town FC – a proud moment for all involved!
+With help from the local council, Brentwood found a new home at The Brentwood Centre, where they played their first match in October 1993.
+In 2004 the Essex County FA officially gave the club permission to change its name and re-adopt the title of Brentwood Town FC.